 iStudy for Success! has a self-paced Academic Integrity Tutorial for students that can be imported into an ANGEL course.
 It provides the academic integrity information that should be included in every Penn State course, covering plagiarism, cheating, copyright, fair use, and the penalties for academic dishonesty.
 For a description of the module and directions on how to import it into ANGEL, please visit istudy.psu.edu.

-For a sample academic integrity statement for your course syllabus, please review the SyllabusChecklistFALL14.
+For a sample academic integrity statement for your course syllabus, please review the SyllabusChecklistFALL15.

 Russell E. Horn Sr. Learning Center

 You have a vital role in encouraging students to use the academic support services of the Learning Center.
-Please consider including the following information in your syllabus as appropriate.
-Contact Dr. Janice Smith at firstname.lastname@example.org with any questions.
+Will you please insert one of the following passages in your syllabus as appropriate?
+Contact Dr. Janice Smith at email@example.com if you have any questions.

 On September 10, 2013, the Faculty Senate voted to amend Faculty Senate Policy 43-00 to add as a required element a statement for students needing accommodations on how to contact the Office of Disability Services.
 The new policy is scheduled to read: